LBHackney-IT/addresses-api/README.md

 The application can also be served locally using Docker.
 It will be available on port 3000.

+The postgres database connection string is an environment variable, CONNECTION_STRING.

+Similarly, the elastic search URL is in an environment variable, ELASTICSEARCH_DOMAIN_URL.

+You can set the environment variables in launchSettings.json, but don't commit local values to git.

+On windows you can set global environment variables instead (note you will need to reboot for gloal environment variables to update).

+Local variables (in launchSettings.json) will trump global ones.

+There is a make file that can be used for launch.
+Make can be problematic to install on windows, but it is possible.

 ```sh
 make build && make serve
 ```

+If not using your own local instances, you can use the databases provided in the project that contain seed data:

 #### Setting up the development database